ImperialOctopus/worlds-to-follow/docs/03-arts/07-life.md

 - You can see and hear from the container, and gain the senses of anyone holding it.
 - You can mentally communicate with anyone holding the container (this is affected by your Contact spell modifiers).
 - If your body falls unconscious or dies, your soul remains in the container, and you remain conscious.
-In this state, you cannot use any traces in your body, including Spellcasting.
+In this state, you cannot use any traces in your body, including _Spellcasting_.
 You retain your skills and abilities, but cannot use any actions granted by your abilities.
 If your body is ever sufficiently repaired, you can return to it.
 - You do not feel pain or fatigue.

 You also gain the following negative effects: